SeiyaO/JijBench/docs/tutorial_parameter-search_TSP.md

 print(eval_result.table.columns)
 ```

+As you can see, there are many evaluation metrics.

-We observe how the ratio of feasible solutions (`feasible_rate`) to the all obtained solutions and the mean value of the objective function (`objective_mean`) change by ploting on heatmaps.
+In this case, we observe how the ratio of feasible solutions (`feasible_rate`) to the all obtained solutions and the mean value of the objective function (`objective_mean`) change by plotting them on heatmaps.

+## Plotting the Heatmap

 To plot them on heatmaps, we use `HeatMap()`.
 ```python